Last updated: February 19th, 2024

 As I gained experience with my simulator I started to feel as if the CSL was at times notchy and very binary in its feedback.
 That’s not the case with the DD2.
 The Podium is really, really good.

 Once you get used to the torque you’ll find a very smooth and progressive wheel, with further improvements available with the newer drivers.

 It’s sensitive to the small adjustments but has real strength too.
 The force feedback is smooth, there’s no notchy-ness to it like there is with some belt drive units.
 The feedback is much more like a real car might feel in many ways.
 When the car is starting to rotate you get a much earlier warning – oftentimes with the CSL by the time the wheelbase was giving me feedback it was too late to catch it.
 That made for a stressful experience and a lot of confusing sensations when driving the car absolutely on the limit.
 With the DD2 the feedback is finer, earlier and as the sensitivity is better it’s easier to react.
 You can catch a slide and really drive the car properly.

 In my opinion, this was money very well spent.
-This upgrade, plus VR and the Heuskinveld pedals (which I will write about soon) led to this fundamental change in my performance in iRacing:
+This upgrade, plus VR and the Heuskinveld pedals (which I have written about here) led to this fundamental change in my performance in iRacing:

 Is the DD2 worth the money?
 In my opinion, it’s a definite yes.